R4ph-t/DDS/README.md

 ```

 **Note:**
-- Add `bg-background text-foreground` classes to the `<html>` element to use the DDS color theme.
-These will automatically switch in dark mode.
+- Background and text colors are applied automatically from the DDS theme
 - Add `<ThemeScript />` in the `<head>` to prevent flash of unstyled content (FOUC).
 This script MUST be in the `<head>` to run before React hydrates.

 ### 5. Import Components